The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: The anarchy-stability trade-off in congestion games

-Note that the linear program in Equation~\eqref{linprog:lower_bound} must be feasible for all values ${\rm PoA}^*$ greater than or equal to the minimum achievable price of anarchy in the set $\mc{G}$, as there exists at least one set of feasible values $F,\nu,\rho$.
-Furthermore, the linear program must provide a (tight) lower bound of ${\rm PoS}(T)\geq 1$ for any ${\rm PoA}^*$ greater than the price of anarchy of the marginal cost mechanism since the price of stability of the marginal cost mechanism is 1.
-When the basis functions are convex and nondecreasing, the linear program must also provide a (tight) lower bound ${\rm PoS}(T)\geq {\rm PoA}^*$ when ${\rm PoA}^*$ is equal to the minimum achievable price of anarchy for $n$ users, since we showed in Part~(ii) of the proof of Theorem~\ref{thm:optimal_poa} that a worst case game in this setting has the same structure as the construction we use to obtain this lower bound.

-Additionally, the game construction from which we obtain this lower bound on the price of stability has a unique, dominant pure Nash equilibrium $\nash{a}$ in the sense that each user $i\in N$ strictly prefers to play $\nash{a}_i$ as long as users $1,\dots,i-1$ play their respective actions in $\nash{a}$.
-It is straightforward to verify that $\nash{a}$ is also the unique coarse correlated equilibrium of the game and, thus, our lower bound extends to the best case efficiency of coarse correlated equilibria in $\mc{G}$.
+Note that the linear program in \eqref{linprog:lower_bound} must be feasible for all values $\bar{\Pi}\geq{\rm MinPoA}(n,\mc{L})$ as there exists at least one set of feasible values $F,\nu,\rho$ by Proposition \ref{prop:optimal_poa} and Theorem \ref{thm:optimal_poa}.
+Furthermore, the linear program must provide a (tight) lower bound of ${\rm PoS}(\mc{G}^n_T)\geq 1$ for any $\bar \Pi$ greater than the Price of Anarchy of the marginal cost rule, ${\rm PoA}(\mc{G}^n_{T^{\rm mc}})$, since the Price of Stability of the marginal cost rule is 1.
+When the basis functions are convex and nondecreasing, the linear program must also provide a (tight) lower bound ${\rm PoS}(T)\geq \bar{\Pi}$ when $\bar{\Pi}={\rm MinPoA}(n,\mc{L})$, since we showed in Part~(ii) of the proof of Theorem~\ref{thm:optimal_poa} that a worst case game in this setting has the same structure as the construction we use to obtain this lower bound.\footnote{Though the game construction we consider to obtain the result in Theorem \ref{thm:lower_bound} is of the same structure as in Figure \ref{fig:singleton}, the selection of the resources' coefficients is more nuanced in general since we have no guarantee on the monotonicity of the resource cost function $F$ in this setting.
+See \ref{proof:lower_bound} for more details.} Additionally, the game construction from which we obtain this lower bound on the Price of Stability has a unique pure Nash equilibrium $\nash{a}$ where each user $i\in N$ strictly prefers to play $\nash{a}_i$ when users $1,\dots,i-1$ play their respective actions in $\nash{a}$.
+It is straightforward to verify that $\nash{a}$ is also the unique coarse-correlated equilibrium of the game and, thus, our lower bound extends to the best case coarse correlated equilibrium efficiency.